coatespt/cursor-twitter/SESSION_NOTES.md

 ## Sending Tweets

-Running the actual software assumes you have a directory of CSV files of Tweets, in this case ../twits/msg_output_2 has about 38 million tweets which is about 21 hours of the decahose.
+Running the actual software assumes you have a directory of CSV files of Tweets, in this case ../twits/msg_output_3 has about 38 million tweets which is about 21 hours of the decahose.
 We process at about 1200/second, so the entire set should run in 9 hours or so.

-### The default will limit the msgs on the queue to 10,000
+The sender makes a not in the data/sender of what the last file of CSV it sent was, and picks up with that when restarted.
+If the file is deleted or emptied, it starts at the beginning.

+data/sender/sender_status.txt

+There is code in the sender that pauses if the number of Tweets in MQ becomes excessive, but it seems to be redundant now, and the ACK mechanism seems to throttle on its own.
+The number of Tweets in MQ never seems to get out of two digits.

+This is all you really need to send CSV Tweets.

+cd to the cursor-twitter directory

 python ./send_csv_to_mq.py ../twits/msg_output

- ### Custom Depth
+ The following may be obsolete but they do exist.
  --max-queue-depth 10000
- ### Pause duration (how long it pauses sending)
  --pause-duration 1.0

- ### With Both
 --max-queue-depth 5000 --pause-duration 2.0

-### With Configuration File
-  python sender/send_csv_to_mq.py /path/to/csv/files --config ../config/config.yaml

-##  Build and run the main program
+##  Build and Run the Main Program

+CD to the root cursor-twitter diectory.

 ./main -help tells you all the flags.

 Note, this assumes you are in the root.
 Sometimes cursor wants to run it from src which is not right.
 It is better to build and run from the root directory.
+Don't let cursor run it at all.

 cd /Users/petercoates/python-work/cursor-twitter
 go build -o main src/main.go